Live Activities

 - Test that deep links go to the right spot in your app.

-- Using multiple channels:
+- Consider utilizing multiple channels:

 - Use push to get customers into the app where they can find important information, and then use Live Activities to track additional updates.